personium/ansible/Create_Server_Certificate_for_Self-sign.md

 Following is server self-signed ssl certificate creation procedure.

 * Common Name value should be the unit domain name.
-* Subject Alternative Name (SAN) values are also should be the unit domain name and wildcard domain name.
+* Subject Alternative Name (SAN) values should also be the unit domain name and wildcard domain name.

 ```console